 Read on for a brief overview of how to get into lead metal investing, from supply and demand dynamics to navigating the stock market.

 As mentioned, most lead is currently consumed by the lead-acid battery industry.
 These batteries are mainly used to power vehicles, but are also used in emergency systems, computers, forklifts and other equipment.
 In addition, lead is found in remote-access power systems, load-leveling systems and compounds used in the glass and plastics industries.

 The International Lead and Zinc Study Group says that 2018 global refined lead consumption came in at about 11.73 million tonnes, up slightly from 2017.
 European demand remained stable last year, while increases in Austria, Italy and Poland balanced reductions in France and the Czech Republic.

 In terms of supply, it’s worth noting that lead has one of the highest recycling rates in the world — in 2013, secondary lead production accounted for 54 percent of total output, says the International Lead Association.
 Part of the reason lead is recycled so extensively is that it can be recycled indefinitely without any reduction in quality.

-Invest in lead: Stocks, futures and ETPs
+Lead metal investing: Stocks, futures and ETPs

 Investors who are optimistic about lead believe that those supply and demand dynamics could push the metal’s price up in the coming years.
-But what is the best way to take advantage of that situation?
-Those who want to get into the lead sector have a variety of options.
+While lead may be considered higher risk than other commodities, it can still prove to be worth the costs and energy.

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Olivia Da Silva, hold no direct investment interest in any company mentioned in this article.